-\caption{Evolution of the score of the best individuals over generations for the 10 optimizations processed for a given configuration.
-The continuous bottom line represents the score of the sequential approach and the dashed one (top), the supposed global optimum.
+\caption{Evolution of the score of the best individual over each generation for the 10 optimizations processed for a given configuration.
+The continuous bottom line represents the score of the sequential approach, and the dashed line (top) shows the supposed global optimum.
 The circles represent the end of the optimization (when the best individual did not progress during 20 generations).}

 \label{fig:gas_evolution_good}